 First of all, it is made of steel.
 While the rose gold of the first version looks more elegant and, well, grand, the model in steel is more affordable and, at this time of countless waves of the world crisis hitting our shores like one tsunami after another, doesn’t look as daring in the eyes of your coworkers struggling to pay their mortgages and car loans.

 The second difference is, of course, its revised chapter ring with finely executed Roman numerals.
-Slightly larger than before, they look more in proportion to the dauphine-shaped hour and minute hands and allow dividing the dial in a more logical way.
+Slightly larger than before, they look more proportionate to the dauphine-shaped hour and minute hands and allow dividing the dial more logically.

-Previously, the date window, which is placed at 3 o’clock, was positioned on the inner part of the dial, but now, thanks to a noticeable reduction in the size of the body, it is moved into a more classical position inside the chapter ring.
+Previously, the date window at 3 o’clock was positioned on the inner part of the dial.
+Still, now, thanks to a noticeable reduction in the size of the body, it stays in a more classical position inside the chapter ring.

 I guess MIDO’s designers were actually forced to do so in both cases, since the ETA 2836-2 self-winding ebauche that powers the model is almost 26 millimeters in diameter: the movement was too small for the 39 mm version, but seems to be an almost ideal “powerplant” for the new model with the latter’s tiny 33-millimeter body.

-As you have gathered from the timekeeper’s name, this is a top-grade movement that was officially certified by the Swiss COSC authority as a real chronometer.
-There is still no info on recommended pricing, but I don’t think that the new MIDO Baroncelli III Lady Chronometer will be terribly expensive.
+As you have gathered from the timekeeper’s name, this is a top-grade, COSC-certified chronometer movement.
+There is still no info on recommended pricing, but I don’t think that the Baroncelli III Lady Chronometer will be terribly expensive.